 The more time they spend building relationships with prospects, the better their chances of repeatable success.
 So, how do you sharpen their focus?

-To manage team goals effectively you need three things:
+To manage team goals effectively, you need three things:

-• The solid sales process we mentioned earlier
+The solid sales process mentioned earlier

-• A CRM that takes some of the work off the team’s shoulders
+A CRM that takes some of the work off the team’s shoulders

-• Consistent lead qualification
+Consistent lead qualification

 Lead qualification will also narrow your team’s focus.
-Regularly clearing your pipeline of poor leads keeps reps from burning themselves out chasing leads that will never buy.
-Additionally, lead qualification can shorten the sales cycle as your leads better fit your customer profiles.
+Regularly clearing your pipeline of poor leads keeps reps from burning out by chasing leads who will never buy.

 Find more of the best leads fast with your lead qualification ebook